-I realized no amount of choosing to do it afraid was going to work, I was stuck.
+At that moment, I realized no amount of choosing to do it afraid was going to work.
 I was relying solely on myself in an attempt not to look weak, which was ironically making me look weaker and my fear was growing deeper.

 Then ever-so selflessly my friend offered his hand.
 He said, ‘I’ll help you, you can do it, just take my hand, place your foot on the rock and trust me”.

 And in that moment of pure vulnerability I realized I could choose to be brave not because I was choosing to trust in myself, but because I could admit in my own weakness that I was not strong enough to do it in my own strength.
 I could choose brave because I could choose to trust in someone other than myself.